Talisman9/Writing-Advanced/manuscript/chapter_02.md

 Morgan moved to the table and carefully examined the open materials without touching them.
 "Looks like historical documents related to astronomical instruments.
 There's a catalog of the university's collection and what appears to be research notes."

+Unlike most detectives he'd worked with in London who dismissed academic research as irrelevant to "real police work," Alistair had always found value in understanding the context of a crime.
+His own undergraduate degree in history—something he rarely mentioned to colleagues—had taught him that the past often held keys to present mysteries.
+He leaned closer to the documents, careful not to disturb anything, but trying to get a sense of what had occupied the professor's final hours.

 A movement at the door caught Alistair's attention.
 A tall, thin man in a perfectly pressed suit stood watching them, his expression a careful blank.
 Behind him hovered a younger man in a campus security uniform who looked distinctly uncomfortable.

 "DI Finch?" the security officer called tentatively.
 "This is Dr. Noah Hawkings, Head Archivist.
 He's responsible for the restricted archives."